Don't miss out on our most popular holiday giveaway:

 Paramedic Salary by Years of Experience

-• Less than 1 year of experience earn an average hourly wage of $18.20
+• Less than one year of experience earns an average hourly wage of $18.20

 Paramedic Career Outlook

-The job outlook for paramedics is generally pretty positive, with the BLS projecting the field to grow by 5% between 2022-2032, about as fast as the average for all occupations.
-In addition, EMTs and paramedics can also anticipate about 14,600 job openings each year.
+The job outlook for paramedics is quite positive.
+The BLS projects the field to grow by 5% between 2022 and 2032, faster than the average for all occupations.
+In addition, EMTs and paramedics can anticipate about 18,100 job openings each year.

 Like other fields in the healthcare sphere, this demand for competent and compassionate paramedics is primarily driven by an aging population and an increase in chronic health conditions.
 Additionally, the need for paramedics is expected to grow in rural areas with limited healthcare facilities.